Dariarty/Hangman_Game_Qt/README.md

 Desktop Hangman game made with C++/Qt/QML. </br>

 Hangman is a word guessing game.
 Program randomly chooses a word and the player tries to guess it by suggesting letters.
-Which each incorrect guess, a line is added to hangman drawing.
+With each incorrect guess, a line is added to hangman drawing.
 If the picture is complete, player loses.
 To win, player has to correctly guess all letters in a word.

 ## Features